adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="product">
 	<div class="searchResults">

-Semantic classes don't tell us what they look like, but that's okay.
+Semantic classes don't convey their styles, but that's okay.
 That's what CSS is for.
 Semantic classes mean something to HTML, CSS, Javascript and automated functional tests.

 There are many reasons why semantic classes are advantageous: